Teachers from across the South West attended a major conference examining developments in computing and how it can inspire their pupils.

 Opened by the Lord Mayor of Plymouth, Councillor Sam Davey, the event was aimed at both primary and secondary school teachers.The speakers included university academics and graduates, including Professor of Social Responsibility in IT Andy Phippen, and BSc (Hons) Web Applications Development alumni Tony Edwards, who now works for Software Cornwall.

-Current undergraduate and postgraduate students from the School of Computing, Electronics and Mathematics were also involved in the event.
+Current undergraduate and postgraduate students from the School of Engineering, Computing and Mathematics were also involved in the event.

 The University hosts the CAS South West regional centre, which helps teachers utilise modern technology to its greatest effect in the classroom.